Jj6322/fork_name/my_file.txt

-new text Now the file has more content!
+ Now the file has more content!